paperless-ngx/paperless-ngx/docs/setup.rst

     for getting the tasks from the webserver and consumer to the task scheduler.
 These run in different processes (maybe even on different machines!), and therefore, this is necessary.

-*   A database server.
-Paperless supports PostgreSQL and sqlite for storing its data.
-However, with the added concurrency, it is strongly advised to use PostgreSQL, as sqlite has its limits in that regard.
+*   Optional: A database server.
+Paperless supports both PostgreSQL and SQLite for storing its data.

 Installation